How to Send Your Client an Analytics Report in 60 Seconds

 The problem with reporting from GA4

 GA4 has no combined export.
-To build a client report, you visit at least 6-8 separate report screens: Traffic Acquisition, User Acquisition, Events, Pages and Screens, Demographics, Tech Details, and sometimes Explorations.
-Each one requires setting the date range, applying filters, and exporting individually.
+To build one client report you open at least 6-8 separate report screens: Traffic Acquisition, User Acquisition, Events, Pages and Screens, Demographics, Tech Details, and sometimes Explorations.
+Each screen wants its own date range, its own filters, its own export.
+There is no one button that pulls them together.

-Then the real work starts: copying numbers into slides, rebuilding charts, calculating period-over-period changes by hand, and writing commentary.
-The whole process takes 2-2.5 hours per client.
-At 8 clients, that's a full work week on reporting every month.
+Then the real work starts.
+You copy numbers into slides, rebuild the charts, work out the period-over-period changes by hand, and write the commentary.
+The whole thing runs 2-2.5 hours per client.
+Put that across 8 clients and you have spent a full work week on reporting, every single month.

 The GA4 reporting workflow